pradeepks8376/ESG/esg-assignment-service/README.md

 ## Running the Application

-- Ensure you have a CSV file at the specified path in `Application.java`
 - Run the application using your IDE or `mvn spring-boot:run`
+- Run the Console application ConsoleInput.java to load CSV file to h2 database

 ## REST API Endpoints